apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

       **Python - Cython - C++**

       It is quite likely that you will bump into Cython code when working on Python issues.
-Less likely is that C++ code would need some correction, but it can happen.
+It's less likely is that the C++ code needs updating, though it can happen.

       As mentioned before, the underlying code is written in C++.
       Python then connects to it via Cython.
 If you